This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 claims. (a) Contested or disputed claims as well as claims requiring

-investigation shall be referred, immediately after the initial review, to the
+investigation will be referred, immediately after the initial review, to the

 appropriate office of the bureau from which investigation and determination of